 Consumers have a wide variety of options when they need credit, including credit cards, secured loans and home equity loans, among many others.
 While each form of credit has its place, there are some situations when a traditional personal loan is the strongest choice.
 If you need cash, you might consider a personal loan if:

 1. You’re looking for a loan that doesn’t require collateral

 One of the benefits of obtaining a personal loan is that they are generally unsecured, which means they aren’t backed by assets like your house or your car.

-Since financial hardship can strike anytime, you might feel more secure with an unsecured loan.
+Since financial hardship can strike at any time, you might feel more secure with an unsecured loan.

 2. You want a safer alternative to a payday loan

 If you have poor credit, you may have considered borrowing a payday loan to cover a purchase.
-However, payday loans are problematic, even if they can be an easy way to access cash between paychecks.
+However, payday loans are problematic and should be avoided, even if they can be an easy way to access cash between paychecks.